openAgile/CommitStream.Web/doc/v1_customer_setup.md

 ## Create a new virtual machine to host EventStore from a saved image

+Normall, you can just clone the base virtual machine image that already has EventStore loaded.
+However, to create a virtual machine from scratch, see the section **How to create a virtual machine to host EventStore from scratch** below.

+TODO: create a clean baseline that doesn't have existing events in it

 * Start creating a new Virtual Machine and select **From gallery**, like so:

 ![VM from gallery](https://s3.amazonaws.com/uploads.hipchat.com/12722/130235/xabinc0jrpxk0HV/VM%20from%20gallery.png)